apache/datasketches-memory/README.md

     $ mvn clean test

-To run the strict profile tests:
+To run the strict profile tests (only supported in Java 8):

     $ mvn clean test -P strict